mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 {
     "tag": "sample_tag",
     "label": "Sample Tag",
-    "description": "This is a sample tag for an api example.", "show_on_media": 0,
+    "description": "This is a sample tag for an API example.", "show_on_media": 0,
     "show_on_stories": 0,
     "is_static": 0